libovness/vocab/gavage.md

 Why does gavage mean?

-"Of all the companies subjected to SoftBank’s "investment by gavage"
+"Of all the companies subjected to SoftBank’s "investment by *gavage*"...

 ---